StudioAronaki/dgraph.net/README.md

 }
 ```

-If you want to commit a mutation without querying anything further, use `MutationBuilder.CommitNow()` to indicate that the transaction must be immediately committed.
+If you want to commit a mutation without querying anything further, use `MutationBuilder.CommitNow` to indicate that the transaction must be immediately committed.

 ```c#
 var mutation = new MutationBuilder().SetJson("...").CommitNow();
 ```

-Multiple mutations can be run in a single request using `ITransaction.Do(req)` and `RequestBuilder`.
-To immediately commit the request, use `RequestBuilder.CommitNow()`.
+Multiple mutations can be run in a single request using `ITransaction.Do` and `RequestBuilder`.
+To immediately commit the request, use `RequestBuilder.CommitNow`.

 ```c#
 using Dgraph;